 We encourage children to use their creativity and imagination, to design and make products that solve real and relevant problems within a variety of contexts, considering their own and others’ needs, wants and values.
 Children are taught to use a range of tools and to use these creatively.
 Children have the opportunity to understand and apply the principles of nutrition and learn how to cook.
 Children learn to analyse, evaluate and test their ideas and products and the work of others.

-Our PE curriculum aims to provide every child with high quality PE and sport provision that develops the skills, motivation and appreciation required to live a healthy and physically active lifestyle.
-Every child is expected to be a fully active participant in twice-weekly PE lessons.
+the skills, motivation very child is expected to be a fully active participant in twice-weekly PE lessons.

 We firmly believe that a high-quality, inclusive music education should engage and inspire pupils to develop a love of music and their talent as musicians as well as to increase self-confidence, creativity and sense of achievement.